 Smart cruise control is available in both Seltos and Kona models, though only the most sophisticated versions.
 It's a handy feature to have while driving on open highways where traffic moves at a constant speed; however, if that traffic slows down, both vehicles can adjust their speeds to match.

 Which Has the Best Value?

-Some examples are that the Kona's SEL has remote keyless entry and heated front seats, the SEL Plus has a power-adjustable driver's seat and wireless charging, and the Night has special exterior upgrades along with the turbocharged engine.
-The Limited and Ultimate have leather seats, auto-dimming rearview mirrors, and automatic climate control, with the Ultimate having the best technology.
+At Kona, the SEL series includes remote keyless entry and heated front seats; the SEL Plus boasts an adjustable driver's seat that can be adjusted by power with wireless charging; while the Night comes equipped with specific exterior upgrades as well as its turbocharged motor.
+Both Limited and Ultimate models feature leather seats, auto-dimming rearview mirrors, automatic climate control - with the Ultimate offering the most cutting-edge technology.

 On the Seltos S trim level, driver assist technology is standard equipment.
 This trim features fabric and SOFINO (a synthetic leather) upholstery as well as an upholstered steering wheel; on the EX there are SOFINO seats along with heating front seats for even more refinement.
 S Turbo and SX Turbo appear sportier due to their turbocharged engines and 18-inch wheels; ultimately the SX Turbo boasts the most technologically advanced features of them all.

 Hyundai Kona and Kia Seltos share many characteristics.
 For instance, both vehicles come equipped with similar engines and fall within the same price range.
 Which Do You Think is Better?

 Both cars are great options if you're in the market for a new vehicle.

 They may appear similar in size, but upon closer inspection it becomes evident that the Seltos is larger.
 At 25 inches longer and taller, its interior provides more room for luggage or passengers - making it the ideal option for those needing more room.